Treating Zolpidem Dependence

 Also, be aware that the risk of addiction to zolpidem is heightened in individuals who have a history of alcohol or drug abuse or dependence, or who have psychiatric diagnoses.

-Helping Someone with an Addiction
+Helping Someone With Zolpidem Addiction

 When you have decided that your loved one may be dealing with an addiction to zolpidem, figuring out how you can best help them can feel daunting.
-However, there are some steps you can take to help both your loved one and yourself:
+However, there are some steps that you can take to help both your loved one and yourself:

 - Prepare what you are going to say and how you are going to say it.
-When approaching a loved one about treatment, it is best to go in prepared so that you can clearly articulate your thoughts and feelings in a caring manner.
-This will increase the chances that your loved one will open to what you have to say.
+When approaching a loved one about addiction treatment, it is best to go in prepared so that you can clearly articulate your thoughts and feelings in a caring manner.
+This will increase the chances that your loved one will be open to what you have to say.
 For example, try to stay calm and focus on their behaviors rather than making general statements about their character.

 - Have a plan.
 Having a plan enables you to avoid unproductive, spontaneous confrontations that can deter your loved one from getting help.
 You may want to consider the options listed below.
 This can include taking your loved one to see a doctor or addiction specialist, planning an intervention, or utilizing the community reinforcement and family training (CRAFT) approach.

-Addiction Treatment Options
+Zolpidem Addiction Treatment Options

 - Detoxification.
 Due to the potential for significant withdrawal symptoms, many people look for medical and doctoral assistance for a safe and comfortable zolpidem detox.
 This is often the first step before treatment, and it can occur within an inpatient setting or before starting an outpatient program.
 It will begin with a taper to gradually remove the drug from the body.
-A benzodiazepine or selective serotonin reuptake inhibitor (SSRI) may be utilized to minimize discomfort 10.
+A benzodiazepine or selective serotonin reuptake inhibitor (SSRI) may be utilized to minimize discomfort.10